blockfrost/blockfrost-cardano-cli/README.md

 `npm install -g @blockfrost/cardano-cli`

+After the installation is completed new commands `blockfrost-cardano-cli` and its shorter alias `bcc` should be available.

 ## Setup

 In order to use Blockfrost Cardano CLI you first need generate project token(s) on [Blockfrost.io](https://blockfrost.io).